Last Updated on

 I was just in Paris in September and did some awesome things like a “No Diet Club” biking food tour and an Eiffel Tower champagne adventure.
 But I also had the chance to explore Disneyland Paris for the very first time.

-I wrote a general recap of my visit to Disneyland Paris in September, and wanted to share some directions and instructions on how to take the train to Disneyland Paris on the RER A train!
+I wrote a general recap of my solo visit to Disneyland Paris, and wanted to share some directions and instructions on how to take the train to Disneyland Paris on the RER A train!
 I think it is the easiest way to get to the park if you don’t have a car rental or if you’re not staying at one of the Disney hotels.

 To get to Disneyland Paris from central Paris, you need to find your way to one of the stations that services the RER A line.
 The RER is like a commuter rail or regional rail.
 You can easily connect to it from the Paris Metro system and from other RER lines (RER lines are names A—E and run to the suburbs of Paris).

 The major RER A stations in Paris are:

 -Gare de Lyon

 -Arc de Triomphe (at Charles de Gaulle–Etoile station)

 You can buy tickets for the train to Disneyland Paris from any machine that says “Navigo” or has the RER logo on it.

 When you get to the machine, follow these steps: